keripix/node-quickly/README.md

 To map a path to a key:

-> $ q node /path/to/my/node/projects
+> $ q -a node /path/to/my/node/projects

 Now, to go to `/path/to/my/node/projects`: